 When evaluating business financing options, many business owners compare merchant cash advances and term loans to determine which solution best fits their needs.

-While both provide access to capital, they are fundamentally different in structure, repayment, and purpose.
+While both provide access to capital, they are fundamentally different in structure, repayment, and long-term impact.
 Understanding these differences is essential for choosing the right option based on your business’s financial situation and goals.

 What Is a Merchant Cash Advance?

 A merchant cash advance (MCA) provides capital in exchange for a portion of future business revenue.
-Instead of fixed monthly payments, repayment is typically made through daily or weekly withdrawals.
+Repayment is typically made through daily or weekly withdrawals rather than fixed monthly payments.

 MCA financing is commonly used for: